pvme/pvme.github.io/README.md

 This will write the generated `.md` files to the `docs/pvme-guides` folder.
 This is useful for comparing builds.

-*Note: You might need to remove the `docs-pvme-guides` folder before building the site.*
+*Note: You might need to remove the `docs/pvme-guides` folder before building the site.*